ConorMcNamee/templ-parser/docs/planning/initial-plan.md

 The first stage is to simply be able to parse an entire project and generate all of the templ files into HTML.
 This should be fairly simple as the majority of this is documented on the templ docs

-1. Have a set folder for templ files
+1. Have a set folder for templ files and get all files within that folder and subdirectories
-2. Find all files within templ folder
+2. Find all functions within the templ go files
 3. Render all files and save as html
 4. Output to templ directory for all html files